scottwrobinson/camo/README.md

 ## Advantages
 So, why use Camo?

-- **ES6**: Although ES6 hasn't hit mainstream Node yet, it will soon (io.js has been merged with Node).
+- **ES6**: ES6 features are quickly being added to Node, especially now that it has merged with io.js.
 With all of these new features being released, Camo is getting a head start in writing tested and proven ES6 code.
 This also means that native Promises are built-in to Camo, so no more `promisify`-ing your ODM or waiting for Promise support to be added natively.
 - **Easy to use**: While JavaScript is a great language overall, it isn't always the easiest for beginners to pick up.
 Camo aims to ease that transition by providing familiar-looking classes and a simple interface.
 Also, there is no need to install a full MongoDB instance to get started thanks to the support of NeDB.
 - **Multiple backends**: Camo was designed and built with multiple Mongo-like backends in mind, like NeDB, LokiJS\*, and TaffyDB\*.
 With NeDB support, for example, you don't need to install a full MongoDB instance for development or for smaller projects.
 This also allows you to use Camo in the browser, since databases like NeDB supports in-memory storage.
 - **Lightweight**: Camo is just a very thin wrapper around the backend databases, which mean you won't be sacrificing performance.